BrowserWorks/website/src/content/docs/blog/waterfox-has-joined-system1.md

 title: Waterfox has joined System1
 date: 2020-02-14
 author: Alex
+description: Waterfox now has funding and a development team, so Waterfox can finally start to grow!
 ---

 Waterfox now has funding and a development team, so Waterfox can finally start to grow!